4ster-light/pmatrix/README.md

 dotnet build -c Release
 ```

 The program will display the Matrix digital rain effect in your terminal.
-Resize
+You
-the terminal window to adjust the display dynamically.
+can resize the terminal window to adjust the display dynamically.

-## Requirements
+## 📋 Requirements

 - .NET SDK 9.0 or later.
 - A terminal that supports ANSI escape codes (e.g., most Linux terminals).

 > [!IMPORTANT]
 > This program has been tested only on Linux.
-It may work on other platforms
+It should work on other platforms
 > with ANSI-compatible terminals (e.g., Windows Terminal, macOS Terminal), but
 > compatibility is not guaranteed.

 The program does not yet implement the full functionality of cmatrix (e.g.,
 customizable colors or character sets).

-## License
+## 📄 License

 BSD 3-Clause License